bokkypoobah/SvandisCrowdsaleContractAudit/audit/README.md

 ## Potential Vulnerabilities

-TODO - Check that no potential vulnerabilities have been identified in the crowdsale and token contract.
+No potential vulnerabilities have been identified in the crowdsale/token contract.

 <br />